practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Scala/Running and building Scala programs - baby steps/(E) Working with simple build tool to create a standalone program (Scala native) in Linux/README.md

 <br/>

-Now return to the Terminal with the sbt running and apply these commands:
+Now return to the terminal with the sbt running and apply these commands:

 _sbt:\<project name\>> reload_  # reload the changed project configuration